Kingdom of Kibi

-Kibi (吉備国, Kibi no kuni) was a kingdom of fourth century Western Japan.
+Kibi (吉備国, Kibi no kuni) was a kingdom of fourth-century western Japan.
 The Kingdom of Kibi covered most of what is today Okayama Prefecture.
-Today, the Kibi Road crosses the plain between Okayama and Soja, what was once the heartland of Kibi no kuni.
+Today, the Kibi Road crosses the plain between Okayama and Sōja, what was once the heartland of Kibi no kuni.

 Etymology

 In modern Japanese, 黍 kibi refers to proso millet (Panicum miliaceum).
 However, the name of the kingdom of Kibi, which appears in the Kojiki and the Nihon Shoki (the oldest written records in Japan), may have a different origin that has been lost to time.
 The Chinese characters used for writing the name of the kingdom, which have been in use for over 1200 years, literally mean "lucky, propitious, good" and "to prepare, preparation; ready; complete, perfect; provision, equipment, installation, facility" and probably have been used for their phonetic values.

 History

 Archaeological research of many temples and shrine ruins, as well as burial mounds, suggests that the ancient kingdom was possibly as developed and powerful as the Yamato administration that controlled Japan in the eighth century.
 The center of power of the Kibi Kingdom was located on the Kibi plain between Soja and Okayama.